- Falmouth Campus

 On this commercially focused course, you'll develop the core skills you need to write flexibly and effectively.

 Whether it's fiction, non-fiction, marketing copy, magazine features or screenplays, you'll learn how to tailor your work to competitive and fast-moving markets, developing a high-quality portfolio along with the confidence and professionalism you need to forge a successful career.

 The MA has a strong reputation for giving talented writers the skills needed to build a viable career.
 That's because we recognise that only by working to exacting, real-world standards can you rise to the tough demands of life as a writer.

 You'll be immersed in the world of writing from the outset, learning how to create compelling narratives and voices before going on to apply these techniques to the specialist areas of your choice.
-You'll gain in-depth understanding of the content industry, and of how to raise your own professional profile within it, and will be part of a lively and supportive community of fellow writers.
+You'll gain an in-depth understanding of the content industry, and of how to raise your own professional profile within it, and will be part of a lively and supportive community of fellow writers.

 On graduation you'll be primed to tackle the writing industry head on – with a portfolio and accomplished working style ready to impress potential employers and meet any writing challenge.

 - Learn from practising writers and editors